friendsofdesign/preweb/working-with-git-and-github.md

 ![](./assets/Screen Shot 2018-04-16 at 11.49.32.png)

-The major advantage of Git being a Distributed Revision Control System is that these revisions don't just exist on the computer or device of the person editing the file, but on **all** editors' devices in the form of a repository.
-In addition to this "backup", comes the security of not being able to overwrite someone else's changes suggest adding: "because Git will record all changes from all editors without overwriting the entire document.
+The major advantage of Git being a Distributed Revision Control System is that these revisions don't just exist on the editors device, but on all editors devices in the for of a repository.
+In addition to this "backup" also comes the security of not being able to overwrite someone else's changes.
 Git will determine what changes to overwrite and what to keep from a previous version.
 IF it cannot automatically fix these conflicts, it will prompt you to do so.

 ## Git is not GitHub

-It is very important to know that, as the title suggests, Git and GitHub are two entirely separate things.
-Git is a program that runs on a devices \(your laptop or on a server\) while GitHub is a SaaS \(Software as a Service\) that uses Git to create an interface to Git using a web application.
+It is very important to know that, as the title suggests, Git and GitHub are entirely too separate things.
+Git is a program that runs on a devices \(your laptop or on a server\) while GitHub is a SaaS \(Software as a Service\) that uses Git to create a social code sharing web application.
 While the confusion may not come in by simply looking at GitHub, it does when we start to use the GitHub Desktop Client.
 Even though this application is named GitHub, it is actually just an interface for Git.

 Git is a command line application.
 This means that without an interface like the GitHub Desktop application, you would need to be very comfortable using the command line.
 Going forward, each example will be presented in both the command line and using the GitHub Desktop application.